hypernumbers/hypernumbers-manual/contents/indepth/making-pages-from-templates.rst

 .. image :: /images/simple_spreadsheet.png

 2. Click on the view menu and set the default view for the page and whether the page is to be public or private
-3. Open the ``site -> my pages`` menu and in the templating section (at the bottom right of the navigation menu) give the template a name e.g. ``sales_forecast`` and press the ``Save As`` button.
-The template will now appear in the list of templates.
+3. Open the ``site -> save as template``

+.. image :: /images/vixo-site-menu.png

+4. In the Template Dialog Box give the template a name and save it

-.. image :: /images/my_pages_dialog.png
+.. image :: /images/vixo-save-as-template.png

 If you want to edit an existing template you simply open the source page you used to create the template or instantiate the template to a new page, make any changes and save it with the same template name.

-.. image :: /images/my_pages_dialog2.png
+.. image :: /images/vixo-new-page-menu.png

 Instantiating a Template
 ------------------------

-To create a new page using a saved template you do this via the Site > My Pages menu:
+To create a new page using a saved template you do this via the ``Site -> New Page`` menu:

 1.	enter the name for the new page e.g. ``/zyz-ltd/2011/``
 2.	select the template from the template list you want to apply to this page e.g. ``year_sales``
 3. Press the ``New`` button.

-When creating a new page via the ``Site -> My Pages`` menu the default template is ``blank`` indicating an empty spreadsheet.
+When creating a new page via the ``Site -> New Page`` menu the default template is ``blank`` indicating an empty spreadsheet.

 Templating Buttons
 ------------------